 Sessions are terminated by disconnecting the endpoint device or by using management software.

 IoT and BYOD have become key elements for increasing demand in NAC technology mainly because it is fundamental for CISOs tasked with providing secure network access with minimal disruption for end-users to handle mobile devices securely.

 The increasing demand to use not just corporate-owned devices such as smartphones, tablets, and laptops, but also personal ones for business, highly complicates endpoint and network security.
 Organisations are looking to support employees connecting devices to the network and devices from third parties, e.g., visitors, partners, and contractors.

 It prevents Over-the-Air Credential Theft attacks like Man-in-the-Middle attacks and Evil Twin proxies.
 In sum, it prevents eavesdropping on network communication.

-IEEE802.1X enables the possibility to allow or deny the access of devices to the network.
+IEEE802.1X enables the possibility to enforce policies to allow or deny the access of devices to the network.
 This can be based on various attributes; time, location, type of authentication, etc.

-IEEE802.1X offers network access on a minute basis.
-This can be unified with Active Directory controls that provide network access only to the areas of that network that allow the owner of the device to perform their job role.
-Centrally managing this through a NAC system allows greater control and flexibility for delivering access to shared folders.
+IEEE802.1X offers the ability to deliver network access on a granular basis.
+This can be integrated with Active Directory controls to provide network access only to areas of the network that allow the particular owner of the device to perform their job role.
+Being able to manage this centrally through an NAC system allows greater control and flexibility for delivering access to shared folders.

 IEEE802.1X allows for the management of users, devices, profiles, certificates, etc., from single management points and the solutions for profile management allow automated or simplified rollouts of the technology.